 The time it takes to complete a content audit can vary depending on the company’s size, how many resources are dedicated to running digital marketing campaigns, and how well organized their content is.
 The amount of time needed varies from a few days to weeks.

-A content audit is a simple and effective way to find out what’s working in your marketing and where you can make improvements.
+A content audit is a simple and effective way to determine what’s working in your marketing and where you can improve.
 If you’re unsure how to conduct one, we have an expert team of Content Audit Consultants ready and waiting to help.
 Start downloading our free guide on the art of content audit!